nodejitsu/module-foundry/README.md

 * `spawning.group`: Group to spawn build process with
 * `spawning.env`: Environmental variables to spawn build process with (can be overridden by plugins)
 * `spawning.versions`: List of versions to support
+* `spawning.platform`: Override platform build target
+* `spawning.cpu`: Override target platform architecture (e.g. `x86` or `x64`).

 #### Defaults

 * `defaults`: Group of default options
+* `defaults.env`: Default environment variables to set on the running npm process.
+* `defaults.expand`: Default environment variables to _append_ to the running `module-foundry` process' environment variable value(s).
-* `defaults.version`: The Node version to suggest when determining which version to use for the build process
+* `defaults.build.version`: The Node version to suggest when determining which version to use for the build process

 #### Authorization